matthewepler/missedconnections/README.md

 **Why React?**
 React is certainly overkill for this project.
 I don't need it.
 But it's what I'm comfortable with and it allowed me to get up and running and get a feel for what I needed.
 Now that I've finished, if I was concerned about size or feeling extra minimal, I might just do it with vanilla JS since that's all I'm really using.

+**Built from scratch**
+This development environment was built from scratch and does not use any project generators.
+This reduces overall size and makes it easier to troubleshoot if I know exactly what is included.

 **Why create a DB with all that extra stuff in it?**
 If the application is going to be parsing the data anyway, we might as well save it.
 As the application changes, we might want to add features that require some of the additional data available on the page.
 It will be less costly to setup the DB now and scrape as much as possible than doing it later.
 We can always decide to dump what we don't need later.